mech/Notes/JavaScript/ember.md

 * [Difference between views and components](http://stackoverflow.com/questions/18593424/views-vs-components-in-ember-js)

+One of the major reasons an Ember.View exists is to translate browser events into application events.
+That's why it captures all browser events in functions like `dragStart`, `click`, etc. It's also why Ember.View emits application events to Controllers.
+Browser events come in, application events go out.

 The `Ember.View` is the Ember object responsible for pushing the HTML into the DOM, updating the DOM as the bound object's values are modified, and then responding to user interaction such as clicks.

 Views only manage DOM and rendering concerns and you don't typically need to create them.